DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

 An iteresting thought is to use it to monitor traffic flow on toll roads to increase / decrease price based on traffic loads.

+Final Comment
+-

+I enjoyed getting an introduction to Datadog.
+I found the initial ramp-up to be quick and straight forward.
+As I noted, I was able to get over the hurdles I accomplished by mentioning an issue I had and using the documentation and UI.
+The Product is interesting in many aspects, however I love that it is DevOps focused and covers hybrid environments including infrastructure, third party applications as well as custom applications.
+This was a great introduction and I look forward to learning more.